 - funnels (different sizes for pouring ingredients into spray bottles)

-- labels for cleaning bottle to identify the ingredients and use
+- labels for cleaning bottles to identify the ingredients and use

 - permanent marker